Table of Contents

 Consensus

 Consensus is an AI search engine over 250M+ peer-reviewed papers, including licensed full-text from leading publishers.
-It surfaces direct quotes, methodologies, and aggregated findings across studies โ so you can answer research questions in seconds rather than days.
-Trusted by 170+ university libraries.
+It surfaces direct quotes, methodologies, and aggregated findings across studies, so you can answer research questions in seconds rather than days.
+The company reports partnerships with 170+ university libraries, including Yale.

 Features: